B. Grievance Procedures for Complaints of Sex-Based Harassment and Discriminatory Harassment on the Basis of Protective Characteristics

 3. Faculty, Staff, or Other Respondent.
 If a faculty member, staff, or other non-student respondent is found responsible for violating the Policy, the matter will be referred to the appropriate process for disciplinary sanctions or other corrective action facilitated by Human Resources.
 The decisionmaker may be consulted and consideration of sanctioning factors set forth in this Policy is required.

 4. Factors.
-Factors considered when determining sanctions and corrective actions following a decision of responsibility may include, but are not limited to:
+Factors that may be considered in determining sanctions and corrective actions following a decision of responsibility may include, but are not limited to:

 • The nature, severity of, and circumstances surrounding the violation(s);